Quick Reference

 Washington$500,000No state income tax

 Wyoming does not offer a state-sponsored 529 plan.
+Est. Annual Benefit is calculated at each state’s top marginal income tax rate on the maximum deductible amount; actual savings depend on your filing status and bracket.
 Deduction limits and tax parity status are subject to change; verify with your state’s plan before contributing.

 Unlimited deduction states: Colorado and Maine offer unlimited deductions with tax parity.
 New Mexico, South Carolina, and West Virginia offer unlimited deductions for in-state plans only.